homieiot/convention/README.md

 You can find an implementation of the Homie convention:

-* A server-part built with Node.js at [marvinroger/homie-server](https://github.com/marvinroger/homie-server)
 * A device Arduino library built for the ESP8266 at [marvinroger/homie-esp8266](https://github.com/marvinroger/homie-esp8266)
+* An opinionated Web UI built with Node.js at [marvinroger/homie-server](https://github.com/marvinroger/homie-server)
+* Some Node-RED nodes for automation at [marvinroger/node-red-contrib-homie](https://github.com/marvinroger/node-red-contrib-homie)

 ## Convention